cjd/adebenham-web/content/posts/peggy-2-multi-game-sketch-v0-1.md

  [![Game menu](/wp-content/uploads/2010/02/game_menu.jpg)](/wp-content/uploads/2010/02/game_menu.jpg)

-When you turn on the peggy2 a menu is presented displaying the available games - you can select from them using the up/down buttons and select with the 'select' or 'any' button on the left of the peggy2.Â  Only three game names fit on the screen at once so the entire display scrolls up/down when changing game (and highlights the current selection)Â  To change games press the reset button.
+When you turn on the peggy2 a menu is presented displaying the available games - you can select from them using the up/down buttons and select with the 'select' or 'any' button on the left of the peggy2.
+Only three game names fit on the screen at once so the entire display scrolls up/down when changing game (and highlights the current selection)   To change games press the reset button.

 ## Playing the games